johnsonw6558/independent_study-java/entries/entry3.md

 # Entry 3: Introduction to Classes and Methods

 This week I planned on completing the Java courses on Codecademy and I did.
 From the last three lessons on Codecademy I learned about Java classes, methods, conditionals and control flow.
-Unfortunately, I have not completed my notes.
+Unfortunately, I did not completed my notes.
 I completed most of my notes except for notes on Java conditionals and control follow which I will definitely complete by next week.

 ## Java Classes